-Combine science and literacy into a hands on learning activity all about letters with alphabet slime!
-A favorite kid’s alphabet book is transformed with an easy homemade slime recipe!
-You can take any of your favorite alphabet based books and create this easy slime letter making activity for the kiddos to use for early learning and play.
+Combine science and literacy into a hands-on learning activity all about letters with alphabet slime!
+An easy homemade slime recipe transforms a favorite kid’s alphabet book!
+You can take any of your favorite alphabet based books and create this easy slime letter recognition activity for the kiddos to use for early learning and play.
 Making slime is a snap when you have the best slime recipes to use!

 ALPHABET SLIME RECIPE

 How many different mix-ins have you tried with our basic slime recipes?
-From gold leaf foils to beads to soft clay to chalkboard paint and now letter beads, there are a gazillion ways to make super cool and satisfying slime recipes with the kiddos.
+There are a gazillion ways to make super cool and satisfying slime recipes with the kiddos, from gold leaf foils to beads to soft clay to chalkboard paint and now letter beads.
 This new slime recipe will be sure to please the learning side too.

-No one wants to be sad and frustrated when they get the chance learn how to make slime….
+No one wants to be sad and frustrated when they get the chance to learn how to make slime…

-We always like to include a bit of homemade slime science around here, and that’s perfect for STEM which is science, technology, engineering, art, and math.
-We have a brand new series out on NGSS science standards, so you can read how this will fit in nicely too!
+We always like to include a bit of homemade slime science around here, and that’s perfect for STEM, which is science, technology, engineering, art, and math.

-Slime really does make for an excellent chemistry demonstration and kids love it too!
-Mixtures, substances, polymers, cross linking, states of matter, elasticity, and viscosity are just a few of the science concepts that can be explored with homemade slime!
+Slime does make for an excellent chemistry demonstration, and kids love it too!
+Mixtures, substances, polymers, cross-linking, states of matter, elasticity, and viscosity are just a few science concepts that can be explored with homemade slime!

-By adding alphabet letters (upper case and/or lower case), you will create a wonderful hands on learning opportunity for our youngest slime fans and new readers!
+Adding alphabet letters (upper and/or lower case) will create a wonderful hands-on learning opportunity for our youngest slime fans and new readers!
 Slime is already such an AMAZING sensory experience.
 Pairing it with an early learning activity like letter recognition is a natural fit because kids love to explore.

 Our alphabet slime is perfect for little hands to do big exploring!
 Have you also considered the great fine motor skills involved with searching for letters and pulling them out of the slime?
 You now have combined a bit of science, literacy, and fine motor skills all in one!